 The Appalachian Studies Artifacts Teaching Collection supports teaching and research in a variety of disciplines.
 The collection is used in courses, in exhibits, and for individual research projects.
 Portions of the collection are always on exhibit in the Appalachian Center Gallery.
 Teachers, students, and researchers can access the collection through the curator.
 Online guides to the collection are available.
 Only objects are held in the Center.
-Papers, documents, books, and photographs are held in the Hutchins Library’s Special Collections and Archives.
+Papers, documents, books, and photographs are held in the Hutchins Library’s Special Collections and Archives

 Using Our Artifact Collections

-Priority is given to supporting Berea College courses, faculty and student research, and other academic projects.
+As a teaching collection, we give priority to supporting Berea College courses, faculty and student research, and other academic projects.
 We do loan to other institutions, but only for short terms.
 Use our online resources linked above to explore the collections.
 Specific requests for course-use, study, or loans should be made through the curator, Christopher Miller at firstname.lastname@example.org or 859-985-3373

 Berea College faculty, courses and individual students can work with the collections in a variety of modes.
 The curator has many well-designed course sessions for encounters with objects, which can be led by the curator, the faculty member, or both.
 Such encounters can be applicable in a wide variety of disciplines and have been used in such courses as GSTR, APS, ENG, COM, MAT, TAD, SOC, HIS, and CFS.
 Learning from material culture encounters is central.
 Appalachian Studies content in not required.
-Faculty and students can also borrow artifacts and we even deliver to your office or classroom.
+Faculty and students can also borrow artifacts.
+We even deliver to your office or classroom.

 Our Current Collecting of Artifacts

 The artifact collections of the LJAC represent over 100 years of collecting at Berea College.
-Some early Bereans, such as Professor Silas Mason, Professor James Watt Raine, and College President William G. Frost, collected objects from the culture around them as they did their work, some as early as the mid-1890s.
-Berea’s early craft programs, such as Fireside Weaving, gathered samples of regional craft traditions as patterns and inspiration.
+Some early Bereans, such as Professor Silas Mason, Professor James Watt Raine, and College President William G. Frost, collected objects from the region around them while they did their work, some as early as the mid-1890s.
+Berea’s early craft programs, such as Fireside Weaving, gathered samples of regional craft traditions to serve as patterns and inspiration.
 In 1914 the College Library began a special collection of published Appalachian materials.
 Photographs, archival, and curio collections related to the region soon followed.
 Various college celebrations, such as the 1955 Centennial, resulted in collections of artifacts being assembled for reflection.